Multilevel neural simulation-based inference: Experimental details additional results

 \paragraph{NLE:} We use the neural spline flow (NSF) \citep{durkan2019neural}.
 We pick $10$ bins, span of $[-7, 7]$ and $1$ coupling layer since we only have one dimensional input.
 The conditioner for the NSF is a multilayer perceptron neural network (MLP) with $3$ hidden layers of 50 units, and $10\%$ dropout, trained for $10,000$ epochs.

 \paragraph{NPE:} We use NSF with $3$ bins, span of $[-3, 3]$ and $3$ coupling layers.
 The conditioner for the NSF is a MLP with $2$ hidden layers of $50$ units, and $10\%$ dropout, trained for $800$ epochs.
-For each true parameter values, we produce $m =1000$ i.i.d samples and obtain quantile based $4$-dimensional summary statistics following \citet{Prangle2016}.
+For each true parameter values, we produce $m =1000$ iid samples and obtain quantile based $4$-dimensional summary statistics following \citet{Prangle2016}.

 \paragraph{Evaluations details}

 \paragraph{NLE:} We calculate the forward KL-divergence between the almost exact density and the approximated density over $2000$ equidistant points in $[-30, 30]$.

 \paragraph{NPE:} We calculate NLPD over $500$ simulations.
 Empirical coverage is estimated using average value of $500$ simulated datasets, where we draw $2000$ posterior samples from each simulations.
 We then calculate $1 - \beta$-highest posterior density credible interval, where $\beta$ is $101$ equidistant points between $0$ and $1$.